adlnet/xAPI-Spec/xAPI-Data.md

 ###### <a name="2.4.2.2.s3"></a>Requirements

 * <a name="2.4.2.2.s3.b1"></a>A Learning Record Consumer MUST consider each Anonymous Group distinct even if it has an identical set of members.
-* <a name="2.4.2.2.s3.b2"></a>Learning Record Providers SHOULD use an Identified Group when they wish to issue multiple statements, aggregate data or store and retrieve documents relating to a group.
+* <a name="2.4.2.2.s3.b2"></a>Learning Record Providers SHOULD use an Identified Group when they wish to issue multiple Statements, aggregate data or store and retrieve documents relating to a group.
-* <a name="2.4.2.2.s3.b3"></a>A Learning Record Provider MAY include a complete or partial list of Agents in the 'member' property of a given Anonymous or Identified Group.
+* <a name="2.4.2.2.s3.b3"></a>A Learning Record Provider MAY include a complete or partial list of Agents in the "member" property of a given Anonymous or Identified Group.
-* <a name="2.4.2.2.s3.b4"></a>An LRS returning a Statement MAY return the list of group members in any order.
+* <a name="2.4.2.2.s3.b4"></a>An LRS returning a Statement MAY return the list of Group members in any order.

 ###### <a name="2.4.2.2.s4"></a>Requirements for Anonymous Groups

-* <a name="2.4.2.2.s4.b1"></a>An Anonymous Group MUST include a 'member' property listing constituent Agents.
+* <a name="2.4.2.2.s4.b1"></a>An Anonymous Group MUST include a "member" property listing constituent Agents.
-* <a name="2.4.2.2.s4.b2"></a>An Anonymous Group MUST NOT contain Group Objects in the 'member' property.
+* <a name="2.4.2.2.s4.b2"></a>An Anonymous Group MUST NOT contain Group Objects in the "member" identifiers.
-* <a name="2.4.2.2.s4.b3"></a>An Anonymous Group MUST NOT include any Inverse Functional Identifiers.

 ###### <a name="2.4.2.2.s5"></a>Requirements for Identified Groups

 * <a name="2.4.2.2.s5.b1"></a>An Identified Group MUST include exactly one (1) Inverse Functional Identifier.
-* <a name="2.4.2.2.s5.b2"></a>An Identified Group MUST NOT contain Group Objects in the 'member' property.
+* <a name="2.4.2.2.s5.b2"></a>An Identified Group MUST NOT contain Group Objects in the "member" property.
 * <a name="2.4.2.2.s5.b3"></a>An Identified Group SHOULD NOT use Inverse Functional Identifiers that are also used as Agent identifiers.
-* <a name="2.4.2.2.s5.b4"></a>An Identified Group MAY include a 'member' property listing constituent Agents.
+* <a name="2.4.2.2.s5.b4"></a>An Identified Group MAY include a "member' property listing constituent Agents.

 <a name="inversefunctional">